aaron777collins/ConnectedDrivingPipelineV4/docs/Getting Started/development.md

 ```

 #### MLPathProvider
 The paths in the MLPathProvider are used to run the machine learning part of the pipeline.
-You'll need to change these to match the paths to your ML data.
+You'll need to change these to match the paths to your ML data. **Make sure that the model name is unique to the ML options and cleaning options.
+The best way to do this is to make your file name unique and set the model as the file name (A.K.A. the LOG_NAME)**

 ```python linenums="1"
 # Properties: